 Selecting the Send Draft Requests button will convert ALL draft requests into active requests to be viewable to the counselor.

-Please Note: Draft requests are periodically cleared out and deleted to prevent spots from being held unless truly desired.
+Please Note: Draft requests are cleared out each hour, and deleted to prevent spots from being held unless truly desired.
 A request is considered truly desired once it has been converted to an Active status.
 Once a request is Active, it cannot be deleted.
-The school district gets to choose how long to wait from the creation of a draft request (whether of type Request or Waitlist) before it will be deleted.
+From the creation of a draft request (whether of type Request or Waitlist), you have one hour before it will be deleted.

 Once a request is submitted, it will show as active until a counselor has made a decision, as shown below: